watchexec/watchexec/README.md

 * Monitors current directory and all subdirectories for changes (use `--watch` to override)
 	* Uses most efficient event polling mechanism for your platform (except for [BSD](https://github.com/passcod/rsnotify#todo))
 * Coalesces multiple filesystem events into one, for editors that use swap/backup files during saving
-* By default, uses `.gitignore` to filter for changes
+* By default, uses `.gitignore` to determine which files to ignore notifications for
 * Support for watching files with a specific extension
 * Support for filtering/ignoring events based on glob patterns
 * Optionally clears screen between executions